mattm/retentioneer/README.md

 ...
 ```

-... and generate the following chart:
+And generate the following chart:

 ![retention chart by month](images/test-data-by-month.png)